basuhoward/krigsvold.org/heraldry.md

 eastern crown Or, standing upon a compartment of snow-covered rocks.
 Motto--_Dies müssen wir schützen_, German for "This we must protect."

-The arms of the Countdom of Krigsvold are a contemporary creation that draws deeply from historical and environmental themes.
+The arms of the County of Krigsvold are a contemporary creation that draws deeply from historical and environmental themes.
 By incorporating elements like the snowflake, castle, and penguins, the coat of arms creates a bridge between the past deeds of explorers like Sgt.
 Krigsvold